nadanai263/nadanai263.github.io/index.md

 layout: page
 title: Nadanai Laohakunakorn
 tagline: Science and Data Science
-description: a public portfolio of my data science projects
+description: a portfolio of data science projects
 ---

 <img src="/assets/images/profile_.jpg" width="100" alt="me" align="right" hspace="40" vspace="15">

 Hi there!
 I am a scientist with a background in physics, bioengineering, and synthetic biology.
-During the day, I work on experimental cell-free synthetic biology at the [EPFL](https://www.epfl.ch) in Lausanne, Switzerland, while many of my evenings are spent developing computational models for the analysis and interpretation of a wide variety of data.
-It is my vision to combine the two, leveraging state-of-the-art computation to enable scientific discovery and guide scientific decision-making.

-This website showcases a collection of computational projects and techniques I have been working on as I slowly teach myself the basics of the exciting and rapidly-moving field of data-driven discovery.
+I work on cell-free synthetic biology at the [EPFL](https://www.epfl.ch) in Lausanne, Switzerland.
+One of my long-term goals is to help bring together experimental synthetic biology and cutting-edge computational techniques, and to this end I have been teaching myself the basics of the exciting and rapidly-moving field of data-driven discovery.
+This website showcases an expanding collection of diverse computational projects and techniques I have been working on as I make this journey.

 Thanks for visiting, and please feel free to get in touch!